-The policy acknowledges our duties under the Equality Act 2010, in respect of safeguarding and of students with Special Educational Needs and Disabilities (SEND).
+The policy acknowledges our duties under the Equality Act 2010, in respect of safeguarding and the Special Educational Needs and Disability (SEND) Code of Practice with regard to students with Special Educational Needs and Disabilities (SEND).

 Schedule 1 of the Education (Independent School Standards) Regulations 2014; paragraph 7 outlines a school's duty to safeguard and promote the welfare of children, paragraph 9 requires the school to have a written behaviour policy and paragraph 10 requires the school to have an Anti-Bullying strategy.